Soundicly/TiktokTTS-service/README.md

-# Typescript-Template
+# TiktokTTS Service

-A template to work with typescript.
-Compatibility with docker, and nodemon.
+This is a microservice to convert text to speech using tiktok's text to speech api and voices.

-## How to use
+## Usage
-There are different npm scripts implemented:

-- `pnpm dev`
-- `pnpm build`
-- `pnpm start`
+Go to `/tts?text=Example&voice={Valid voice name}`